allmarkedup/crosswords.lol/README.md

 ### Disclaimer

-I don't want the scary Guardian lawyers to sue me for `$billions` 🤑.
+I don't want the scary Guardian lawyers to sue me 🤑.
 So you probably shouldn't acually use this.
 Or at least if you do then maybe go to [theguardian.com](https://www.theguardian.com) afterwards and click on a few of their ads or subscribe to the newspaper or _whatever_.

-They really do have the best crossword setters and I really don't want their entire online puzzle empire to collapse because I felt the need to scratch my itch for a better mobile UI... 😜